thibautvs/react-website-starter/README.md

 To generate the _production_ distributable package, type `npm run-script dist`.

-# Conventions
+## Conventions

 * Naming convention for JSX components and their associated Sass file is PascalCase (React community convention)
-* JSX components with related Sass file placed alongside for easier dev/maintenance and dead code elimination as files that are not required are not bundled
+* JSX components with related Sass file are placed alongside for easier dev/maintenance and dead code elimination as files that are not required are not bundled
 * Single quotes in JS and Sass, double quotes for HTML in JSX files (React community convention)

-# Design decisions
+## Design decisions

 * React as the main technology as it can be used for many purposes: websites, web apps (see [react-webapp-starter][react-webapp-starter]) and mobile apps. _Learn once, write anywhere_.